 Sum of years’ digits method

-The sum of years’ digits method is a form of accelerated depreciation charge that is based on the assumption that the productivity of the asset decreases with the passage of time.
+The sum of years’ digits method is a form of accelerated depreciation charge that is based on the assumption that the productivity of an asset decreases with the passage of time.
 Under this method, a fraction is computed by dividing the remaining useful life of the asset on a particular date by the sum of the year’s digits.
 This fraction is applied to the depreciable cost of the asset to compute the depreciation expense for the period.

 Formula: